-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska south to Oregon, east to Wisconsin and Quebec, south in the Rockies to Colorado.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to Oregon, east across the northern U.S. and Canada to the Atlantic Coast.

 Habitat: Forest openings and rocky balds from sea-level to the alpine.